Selling personal possessions can incur Capital Gains Tax

 If you sell “things” you own personally at a large profit then you could find you are hit with a large bill from the taxman for Capital Gains Tax.

-For individuals like you and me this can be between 10% and 28% of the profit, depending on what you are selling and whether or not you are a higher rate taxpayer.
+For individuals like you and me this can be between 18% and 24% of the profit, depending on whether or not you are a higher rate taxpayer.

 But is there such an animal as a tax-free capital gain?

-Actually, there is, as each and every UK resident taxpayer is allowed to make gains of up to £6,000 without paying any tax during the current tax year to 5th April 2024.
-Following the Autumn 2022 Statement, this allowance is dropping to £3,000 in 2024/25.
+Actually, there is, as each and every UK resident taxpayer is allowed to make gains of up to £3,000 without paying any tax during the current tax year.

 Additionally, some items are classed as personal possessions and provided they are sold for amounts below £6,000 then you won’t generally have to pay any tax on these either.